Pharmacy Services

 There are several factors that cause eczema.
 Very often, an overreaction of the immune system to harmless irritants or allergens in the environment is to blame.
 Emotional triggers, such as high levels of stress or anxiety, or an environment that contains a large number of irritants, can also cause eczema symptoms to flare up.
 People with a family history of eczema are more likely to develop eczema.

-Where can Eczema occur?
+Where can eczema occur?

 Eczema can occur anywhere on the skin.
 However, parts of the body that are most prone to eczema include the face, palms of the hands, elbows, ankles, knees, feet, ears, and lips.
 Less commonly, eczema appears on the breasts and in the groin or on the foreskin.